ingonyama-zk/icicle/docs/docs/icicle/core.md

 ## Compilation strategies

 Most of the codebase is curve/field agnostic, which means it can be compiled for different curves and fields.
 When you build ICICLE Core you choose a single curve or field.
-If you need multiple curves or fields, you compile ICICLE ocne per curve or field that is needed.
+If you need multiple curves or fields, you compile ICICLE once per curve or field that is needed.
 It's that simple.
 Currently, the following choices are supported:

 - [Field mode][COMPILE_FIELD_MODE] - used for STARK fields like BabyBear / Mersenne / Goldilocks.
 Includes field arithmetic, NTT, Poseidon, Extension fields and other primitives.
 - [Curve mode][COMPILE_CURVE_MODE] - used for SNARK curves like BN254 / BLS curves / Grumpkin / etc. Curve mode is built upon field mode, so it includes everything that field does It also includes curve operations / MSM / ECNTT / G2 and other curve-related primitives.